 William J. Brilliant.
 William J. Brilliant was appointed a member of the Company Board in December 2019.
 Mr. Brilliant served as a member of the Partnership Board from December 2015 to December 2019.
 Mr. Brilliant is currently a Partner of GIP and focuses on North American energy investments.
 Mr. Brilliant is a member of GIP's Investment and Operating Committees.
 He has served as a member of GIP's investment team since May 2007 and led GIP's investment in HIP.
 Prior to joining GIP, Mr. Brilliant was an investment banker in the Global Financial Sponsors Group at Lehman Brothers from 2005 to 2007, providing M&A and financial advisory to investment funds throughout their investment cycle.
-Mr. Brilliant has been a director of the general partner of EnLink Midstream Partners LP, since July 2018 and previously served as a director of the general partner of Access Midstream Partners L.P. from June 2012 until July 2014.
+Mr. Brilliant has been a director of the managing member of EnLink Midstream, LLC and the general partner of EnLink Midstream Partners L.P., since July 2018 and previously served as a director of the general partner of Access Midstream Partners L.P. from June 2012 until July 2014.
 We believe that Mr. Brilliant's energy industry background, particularly his expertise in mergers and acquisitions, brings important experience and skill to the Company Board.